pub struct ContextBuilder {

 Note that the account manager is designed to handle the

-common case for using multiple Context
+common case for using multiple Context instances.

 Sourcepub fn with_stock_strings(self, stock_strings: StockStrings) -> Self